 Investor funding will likely grow increasingly concentrated in FAM players that can derisk their future cash flows by demonstrating a clear path to certification, full-scale production, and customer demand in key early launch markets.
 We will continue to monitor industry funding and orders, including changes in specific sectors, to identify any emerging trends as soon as possible.

-Robin Riedel is a partner in McKinsey’s Bay Area office, where Tita Ramos is a consultant, Ryan Brown is a consultant in the Seattle office, and Tore Johnston is a knowledge expert in the Denver office.
+Robin Riedel is a partner in McKinsey’s Bay Area office, where Tita Ramos is a consultant, Ryan Brown is a consultant in the Seattle office, Saskia Sammaritani is a capabilities and insight analyst in the Munich office, and Tore Johnston is a knowledge expert in the Denver office.

-The authors wish to thank Jan Baier and Saskia Sammaritani for their contributions to this article.
+The authors wish to thank Jan Baier for his contributions to this article.

 1 Note that some FAM funding, such as investment from corporate ventures or internal R&D by large incumbents, is not reported publicly and is thus not included in these numbers.